FrogBoys/AoC2024/README.md

 # Advent of Code
 This is my Advent of Code in C#.
-In parrallel I will make attempts to code it all in C as well. --> [Advent of Code in C](https://github.com/FrogBoys/AoC2024InC)
+In parrallel I will make attempts to code it all in C as well. :arrow_right: [Advent of Code in C](https://github.com/FrogBoys/AoC2024InC)
 ## Stars

 | Stars | Day |